dvzin01/AGPlus-Tkinter-POS-System/README.md

 📄 License
 This project is licensed under the MIT License — you are free to use, modify, and distribute the software.

+❤️ Contributions
+Contributions, issues, and pull requests are warmly welcomed.